 - Employee residences close to the airport

-- Reduced-rate monthly tickets for Munich’s public transportation system and Deutsche Bahn season tickets for train travel
+- Reduced-rate monthly tickets for Munich’s public transportation system, Deutsche Bahn season tickets for train travel, and travel expenses allowance

 - Free parking on the airport campus

 FMG health management is number one in the industry

 Healthy, happy, and productive at work: in 2017, the Corporate Health and Social Management division was the industry winner of the renowned «Corporate Health Award» for its excellent health management system.
 This prize honors the commitment of the employer to maintaining the long-term health of the employees with need-oriented and age-appropriate offerings for both prevention and rehabilitation.

 FMG has set itself the task of constantly improving working conditions, as well as accident and illness rates.
 New solutions are being developed all the time at Munich Airport to counteract any health hazards or risks in the workplace.